Differentiable Sparsity via $D$-Gating: Simple and Versatile Structured Penalization: Discussion

 In this paper, we introduce $D$-Gating, a differentiable structured sparsity method compatible with SGD and applicable to arbitrary differentiable architectures, addressing limitations of non-differentiable penalties in deep learning.
 We thereby positively answer our initial research question on whether it is possible to design a modular structured sparsity routine, integrable into any architecture, amenable to SGD, with theoretical sparsity guarantees and little practical overhead.

 \paragraph{Limitations and future work} Due to the flexibility of $D$-Gating, our approach can provide structured sparsity penalties for arbitrary grouping structures.
 We systematically demonstrate this flexibility through a diverse set of applications in \cref{sec:modular} and \cref{app:further_exp}.
 While our theoretical results guarantee equivalence to the original sparse but non-smooth optimization problem, future work could further explore the benefits of this formulation or assess its performance when combined with sophisticated pruning and retraining schedules.
-Secondly, although the gradient flow limit admits clear analysis, it remains an open question how discrete-time SGD deviates in practice.
+Secondly, although the gradient flow limit admits clear analysis, it remains an open question how discrete-time SGD with large learning rates or scheduling impacts the learning dynamics.
 Finally, integrating $D$-Gating into the complex training pipelines of modern large-scale foundation models, where sparse training from scratch is often impractical, presents another promising direction.

 \begin{ack} We thank the four anonymous reviewers and the area chair for providing valuable feedback.

 DR's and CK's research is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 548823575. \end{ack}